mudita/MuditaOS/pure_changelog.md

 * Fixed handsfree device still ringing after caller has hung up
 * Fixed missing contact entries when scrolling through the contact list
 * Fixed misunderstanding holes in sms conversations
+* Fixed occasional crash when unplugging Pure from PC when connected with Mudita Center

 ## [1.7.2 2023-07-28]